HACKE-RC/beautifulstrings/README.md

 [97, 115, 100, 102]
 ```

-# FAQ

-## Why?
+## Why use BeautifulStrings?

-Because it's the right thing to do.
+Because it's the right thing to do and more convenient for any type of use.

-## pypy?

-This is all based on the amazing forbiddenfruit, so pypy support will magically happen if forbiddenfruit gets pypy support.

-## thanks i hate it
+## How does it work?
+It uses a module called (forbiddenfruit)[https://pypi.org/project/forbiddenfruit/]